This post is also available in: Français (French)

 Our approach is to understand and map your business configuration, then work through your requirements with you.
 Using an iterative process, we look at the tools that are most appropriate for your management.

-We work with UML diagrams to document and design information systems using Odoo, Access and Evernote to demonstrate the advantage of integrated systems, but our aim is to focus thinking on the most appropriate tools for you.
+We work with UML diagrams to document and design information systems analyses using Odoo, Access and Evernote to demonstrate the advantage of integrated systems, but our aim is to focus thinking on the most appropriate tools for you.

-To start the requirements analysis process, I suggest that people record their findings using Evernote as a business memory and then group and analyze them.
+To start the requirements analysis process, I suggest that people record their findings using Evernote as a business memory and then group and analyse them.